If no answer, leave a detailed message with a call back number. An officer will promptly return your call.

 If left in your vehicle for even 10 minutes on a hot day, it can be deadly for your pet.
 Temperatures can reach 160 degrees in minutes, hot enough to cause heat stroke, permanent brain damage or even death.
 Leaving the windows cracked won’t cool the car enough to protect your pet.
 Of course your pet would like to go with you, but when the weather turns warm, better park your pet at home!
 Make sure your pet has plenty of water at all times.
 If left outside your pet(s) will need shelter so they can get out of the sun and have a cool place to rest.

-Animal Control does not handle wildlife complaints in any capacity.
+Animal Care & Control does not handle wildlife complaints in any capacity.
 This includes raccoons, skunks, deer, wild birds, coyotes, etc., you will need to contact the Washington State Department of Fish and Wildlife at (509) 662-0452 or visit their website at wdfw.wa.gov for more information.